 Leïla Barbedette obtained her Diploma of Arts and Crafts in Violin Making in 2006 at the National School of Violin Making in Mirecourt (France).

 She completed her training with François-Joseph Pommet, where she worked as an assistant for five years in Reims (France) before crossing the Atlantic to broaden her knowledge in Montreal (Québec, Canada), in the Wilder & Davis workshop.
 In addition to her work repairing, restoring and maintaining the instruments of the string-quartet, Leïla has made modern and baroque violins, violas and cellos, played by student and professional musicians in Europe and Canada.
 She regularly participates in luthiers' meetings, symposiums and professional internships that allow her to continue to enrich her training and experience.
-She is a founding member of the Maker's Forum, the association of canadian violin and bow makers, she was its secretary from 2018 to 2021.
+She is a founding member of the Maker's Forum, the association of canadian violin and bow makers, she was its secretary from 2018 to 2021; and non-resident member of the Collectif Lutherie Montréal.